Devesh0110/Devesh0110/README.md

 - 👋 Hi, I’m Devesh
-- 👀 I’m interested in Coding and Development, mainly focused on PHP and JAVA.
+- 👀 I’m interested in Coding and Development, mainly focused on JAVA.
-- 🌱 I’m currently learning PHP and practicing DSA.
 - 📫 LINKEDIN ID - https://www.linkedin.com/in/devesh-singh-a98a3a1b7